 To shed a light on the Blake stitched construction, take a look below for some information around this artisanal process of shoe making.

-The key difference lies in a blake stitched sole requiring less glue and fewer layers, resulting in construction that’s far simpler and a shoe that's lighter than the regular cemented (glued) method.
+The key difference between a Blake stitched sole and other (lesser) means of sole construction is that less glue and fewer layers are required in the construction and finishing process, which results in a far simpler, far superior shoe that's lighter and more durable than a regular cemented (glued) method.

-Unlike cement construction where adhesive alone is used, the blake sole applies a combination of glue and a single row of stitching that runs from the sole, through the inner sole to the upper.
+Unlike cement construction, where adhesive alone is used, the blake sole applies a combination of glues and a single row of stitching that runs from the sole through to the inner sole to the upper.

-You can feel the evidence of a true blake stitched sole by running your fingers inside the shoe along the bottom part of the inner sole.
+You can feel the work of a Blake stitch by running your fingers inside the shoe along the bottom part of the inner sole.

-So, how does a blake stitched sole affect the style of a shoe?
-The main advantage is that the thinner sole construction gives the shoe a slimmer profile, so designers can create shoes that are more elegant with the style focus firmly on the upper.
-And because there are no exterior stitches used to join the upper and sole together, you’ll also notice that the sole can be cut very close to the shoe – Aquila Bronson and Aquila Clapton are perfect examples.
+The main advantage is that the thinner sole construction gives the shoe a slimmer profile, so designers can create shoes that are more elegant with the style focus firmly on the upper of the shoe.
+Because there are no exterior stitches used to join the upper and sole together, you’ll also notice that the sole can be cut very close to the shoe – Elsom and Grimley are perfect examples.

-Blake stitch shoes can be more comfortable to walk in, the thinner sole being much more flexible underfoot.
-Plus the combination of stitching and glue makes them more durable.
-A more stylish, more comfortable, more resilient shoe – what more could you ask?
+Blake stitched shoes can be more comfortable to walk in as the thinner sole is more flexible underfoot.
+Plus, the combination of stitching and glue makes them more durable in the long run.